How will you get value from SAP ECC?

 And, getting fit in ECC will only make a future migration to S/4 (if that's what you choose to do) a simpler one.

-So, where do you start with SAP in the 2020s ?
+So, where do you start with SAP today?

 You need to know where to focus.
 Obvious, but how do you do that?

 The first step is to look at it through a business lens rather than an SAP salesperson's eye glasses.

 You may know how processes are meant to run, but have you considered the efficiency of processes, the complexity, the importance to the business and how they deliver competitive advantage?

 Have processes been highly customised to meet specific requirements, or are they largely commoditised and standard?

 Understanding and categorising your processes is the first step in determining where to focus your efforts.

 This isn't an IT exercise.
 Ask the business' view on what works well, their pain points, and the stuff they've put up with for years.